The Hay Fever Hub

 Our products & prices

-Qoctor offers a variety of hay fever treatments that require a doctor’s prescription:
+Qoctor offers a range of prescription-only hay fever medication:

-- Steroid nasal sprays: such as Avamys, Rhinocort and Omnaris- using these regularly for weeks or months as a “preventer” may help the runny nose, and often the itchy eyes too.
+- Steroid nasal sprays: Avamys, Rhinocort and Omnaris are steroid nasal sprays- used regularly for weeks or months in a preventive way, these may help symptoms of allergic rhinitis.

-- Singulair (Montelukast): this is a relatively new tablet which can help allergies, particularly if antihistamines and/or nasal sprays are not enough, or are not tolerated.
+- Singulair (Montelukast): this is a relatively new tablet which can ease hay fever symptoms, particularly if antihistamines and/or nasal sprays are not enough, or are not tolerated.

-- Eye drops: Patanol (olopatadine) is an antihistamine eye drop which may alleviate the itchy watery eyes of hay fever
+- Eye drops: Patanol (olopatadine) is an antihistamine eye drop which may successfully treat itchy eyes.

 - Antihistamines: are available without prescription at a pharmacy.
 There’s not much evidence for which is the “best antihistamine”, though some are more likely to cause drowsiness.
-Even though some antihistamines are labelled “non-drowsy”, they may still cause drowsiness in certain people.
+A lot of the newer antihistamines are labelled “non-drowsy”, but they may still cause drowsiness in certain people.
 If you drive a lot, or operate heavy machinery at work, you need to be very watchful for this side effect.
 Loratadine may be the least likely to cause drowsiness.

 - Qoctor’s online doctor fee is just $19.99- this includes standard postage for your prescription or medication.